-We are scientists, Citizens and Environmentalists united by our commitment to the Dream of nature and prosperity for all.
+We are scientists, citizens and environmentalists united by our commitment to nature and prosperity for all.

 Rachel is Treasurer of the Board of Directors of Environmental Progress, and founder and president of the Pritzker Innovation Fund, which supports the development and advancement of paradigm-shifting ideas to address the world's most wicked problems.
 The Fund is currently focused on a range of climate, energy, and conservation issues.

 Steve Kirsch founded Mouse Systems Corporation is 1982.
 Then he went on to co-found Frame Technology Corporation in 1986 to market publishing software called FrameMaker.
 In 1994, he founded a web portal company called Infoseek Corporation.
 Steve then founded Propel Software Corporation in 1999 and then led Abaca Technology Corp in 2007.
 More recently, Steve started OneID which allows for an Internet-scale digital identity system that uses key cryptography to replace usernames and passwords with a single digital identity which is being utilized by a number of non-profits.